Menopause Wellness

 What is Menopause?

 Menopause is a natural biological process that marks the end of a woman's reproductive years.
-In fact, anyone who was born with ovaries will experience this process, regardless of their gender identity.
+Anyone who was born with ovaries will experience this process, regardless of their gender identity.

-Menopause is characterized by a decrease in the production of the reproductive hormones - oestrogen and progesterone and can bring a range of physical and emotional changes, including hot flashes, mood swings, anxiety, brain fog, vaginal dryness and sleep disturbances.
+Menopause is marked by a decrease in the production of the reproductive hormones, estrogen and progesterone.
+This hormonal change can lead to a variety of physical and emotional symptoms, including hot flashes, mood swings, anxiety, brain fog, vaginal dryness, and sleep disturbances.

-While menopause can be very challenging, there are many ways to manage its symptoms and maintain good health during this transition.
-It is something that as women, or born with an ovarian system, we all experience, and for the majority of us, around 40% of our lives will be spent in the menopause, so its really important that we empower ourselves through actively taking responsibility for how we navigate this important life stage.
+Menopause can be quite challenging, but there are many ways to manage its symptoms and maintain good health during this transition.
+This is an experience that all women, or those born with an ovarian system, go through.
+For many of us, about 40% of our lives will be spent in menopause, so it's crucial to empower ourselves by actively taking responsibility for how we navigate this significant life stage.

 Perimenopause, Menopause & Post-menopause Defined...